 A doctor usually shines a light through the cyst to see whether its contents are transparent or opaque.
 In a ganglion cyst, the liquid will be clear and thick.

-A ganglion cyst usually does not need treatment, as long as it causes no discomfort or pain.
-Up to half may disappear without intervention, but some take several years to resolve completely.
+A ganglion cyst usually does not need treatment as long as it causes no discomfort or pain.
+In some cases, cysts may disappear without intervention, but some take several years to resolve completely.

 A doctor will recommend some form of treatment if the cyst is pressing on a nerve and causing pain.

-In up to 50% of cases, ganglion cysts disappear without treatment.
-If the cyst is large, painful, or it causes problems, however, a doctor may recommend removing it with one of the following techniques:
+If the cyst is large, painful, or it causes problems, a doctor may recommend removing it with one of the following techniques:

-Aspiration: This involves removing the fluid from the cyst.
-However, because the underlying structure remains, the cyst may form again.
-Some people need to undergo the procedure several times.
+This involves removing the fluid from the cyst.
+However, because the underlying structure remains, the cyst may

-After surgery, the person should keep the area covered and protect it from being bumped accidentally.
+After surgery, the person should keep the area covered and prevent it from accidentally bumping.

 Other tips include: